kasper-piskorski/docs/pages/documentation/3-core-api/overview.md

     RelationType practice = mindmapsGraph.putRelationType("practice").hasRole(philosopher).hasRole(philosophy);
 ```

-Next we can relate our philosophers and schools to east other:
+Next we can relate our philosophers and schools to each other:

 ```java
     transaction.addRelation(practice).putRolePlayer(philosopher, socrates).putRolePlayer(philosophy, platonisim);